Nadiem Makarim

-Nadiem Anwar Makarim (born 4 July 1984) is an Indonesian politician and businessman who is the current minister of education, culture, research, and technology of Indonesia.
+Nadiem Anwar Makarim (born 4 July 1984) is an Indonesian politician and businessman who is the only minister of education, culture, research, and technology of Indonesia, serving from 2021 until 2024.

 Prior to entering politics, in 2010, he founded Gojek, Indonesia's first startup valued over US$10 billion.
 In October 2019, he was appointed as Minister of Education and Culture by President Joko Widodo on his second term's cabinet and subsequently resigned from his post at Gojek.

-Personal life
+Early life and education

-Nadiem was born in Singapore on 4 July 1984, to Indonesian parents Nono Anwar Makarim and Atika Algadri.
-His father is an activist, lawyer and is of Minangkabau-Arabian descent.
+Nadiem was born in Singapore on 4 July 1984, to Indonesian parents, Nono Anwar Makarim and Atika Algadri.
+His father is an activist, lawyer and is of mixed Minangkabau-Arab-Indian descent.
 His maternal grandfather is Hamid Algadri.
 He has two sisters, Hana Makarim, and Rayya Makarim known as a filmmaker.
-He married Franka Franklin and they have two daughters.
+He married Franka Franklin and they have three children.

-Education

 Nadiem attended high school in Jakarta and United World College of Southeast Asia (UWC SEA), Singapore, and then went to Brown University for a BA in International Relations.
 He did his MBA at Harvard Business School.